Schedule online now - appointments available.

 At the end of every cleaning, our hygienists polish the teeth to remove any stains.

 In addition to the ADA recommending cleanings twice a year, they also recommend having a dentist perform a clinical examination twice a year.
 One can be experiencing dental problems and oral disease without any symptoms present.
 Therefore, a dentist may identify a problem during a normally scheduled biannual examination that a patient had no indications or symptoms of its presence.
 Tooth decay and oral disease can progress very quickly in a short period of time if left untreated.
 By having examinations performed twice a year, we can catch these problems early, and treat them with preventative measures instead of the need for invasive procedures.
-As always at Sachar Dental, our philosophy is to prevent problems, rather than treat them.
+As always at Sachar Dental NYC, our philosophy is to prevent problems, rather than treat them.
 We always perform the least invasive and most conservative approach to all of our dental care.

 All of our dentists perform very thorough examinations.
 We spend a lot of time with our patients in order to identify any and all problems that exist.
 Our dentists are very meticulous in their process of performing the examination.
 They go through a mental checklist of each individual component of the exam to ensure that nothing is missed, and they follow this every single time.